What are sunbeds?

 What are the myths surrounding the use of sunbeds?

-- I've been told that sunbed use may help prevent the onset or retard the growth of breast cancer, prostate cancer, colon cancer, osteoporosis and other diseases.
-There is no scientific evidence in humans to indicate that sunbed usage lowers the chance of developing cancers or other diseases.
+Sunbed use is believed by some people to help prevent cancers such as breast cancer, prostate cancer, colon cancer, osteoporosis, and other diseases.
+There is no scientific evidence to indicate that sunbed usage lowers the chance of developing tumours or other diseases in humans.